bgriffiniv/appointments/README.md

 ## Caveats

-There are three main features missing from this implementation:
+There are five main features missing from this implementation:
 - strong security, both around the app itself and the database console
 - CD/CI, automated tests, logging, monitoring, and other DevOps aspects
 - random insertion of appointments into the service, as indicated in the challenge instructions
+- calculation of appointment prices from service price sum
+- validation of service type (tire change vs tire rotation) and contact-by (phone vs email) values